Aspiring-Writer/_posts/kaa-2.md

 *They always fight, always.
 And they only hurt themselves.* He thought.

 He picked her up and continued walking down the hallway, *She'll awaken soon.
-When she does, I'll crame food and medicine down her throat.*
+When she does, I'll cram food and medicine down her throat.*

 *And then... then we'll play a little.*